T-Shirt Design & Logo Placement GuideBy ShirtSpace | Aug 23, 2019 | Updated Oct 31, 2023

 When you are making merchandise for your brand’s logo, placement is key.
 There are many factors to take into consideration when designing apparel for a brand or business.
 The main factors that you need to figure out are, which decoration method you prefer, garment type, colors and most importantly position of your logo design.
-For more information about brand logo colors, check out our blog, “How to Pick Your Brand’s Color Palette.”
+For more information about brand logo colors, check out our blog, "How to Pick Your Brand’s Color Palette".
+For an in-depth look at the best placement tips for t-shirt customizations, kick back and relax as you enjoy this shirt decal placement guide.

 Hero Image Source: Parker Burchfield